 - Exploring opportunities for new parks, schools, and other community amenities.

-Once land use options have been explored and a preferred direction has emerged, we will being developing a draft plan.
-This step will involve comprehensive community engagement to help review and provide input.
-During this step we will work with the community to develop the following draft plan components:
+Once growth options were explored and a preferred growth concept and vision for Fleetwood emerged, we began developing a draft plan in spring 2021.
+This step involved comprehensive community engagement to help review and provide input.
+During this step we are working with the community to develop the following draft plan components:

 - Land Use Concept